dpique/blogdown-webs/content/post/2019-11-11-resources-for-data-science-and-computational-biology.md

 ## Updated Feb 2020

-How do I learn about data science and computational biology?
-Below are some free resources that I have found useful related to data science, data visualization, and computational biology.
+Below are some resources that I have found useful related to data science, data visualization, and computational biology.
 These mostly pertain to the R environment.

 ### Newsletters and Blogs